rahuldas98rd-png/Restaurant-Rating/README.md

 **Class:** `src/components/data_transformation.py → DataTransformation`

-This is the most complex stage.
 Every transformation is fit on train data only and applied to both splits to prevent leakage.
+After transformation, the feature space is reduced to **11 input features + 1 target**.

 | Step | Transformation | Columns |
 |---|---|---|